Table of Contents

 Unfortunately, the disciples “understood none of these things; this saying was hidden from them, and they did not know the things which were spoken” (Luke 18:34).
 They didn’t understand because their minds were filled with misconceptions regarding the nature of the kingdom Christ came to set.
 They seemingly dismissed from their minds whatever did not agree with their preconceived opinions on the matter.
 They hoped and wished that something would take place that would make His death unnecessary.
 How different their lives would have been if they had believed the words of their Master and acted upon them.

 After the Ascension of Christ, the disciples remembered His predictions of His death and their faith was strengthened.
 The fulfillment of prophecy is the stamp of validation upon the one saying the prediction.
-Empowered by the Holy Spirit, they spread the gospel to all the world.
+After Pentecost, empowered by the Holy Spirit, they went and spread the gospel to all the world.

 In His service,